By Gus Saltonstall

 “The MTA is utilizing innovative methods, like public-private partnerships, to deliver accessibility better, faster and cheaper,” said MTA Construction and Development President Jamie Torres-Springer, in a news release.
 “The new 59 St-Columbus Circle elevator is proof that smart construction strategies can deliver real results for riders while saving millions in the process.”

-The 59th Street-Columbus Circle station was already accessible, but the MTA decided to add the additional elevator due to the high number of passengers that travel daily through the Upper West Side station.
+The 59th Street-Columbus Circle station was already accessible, but the MTA decided to add the additional elevator due to the high number of passengers who travel daily through the Upper West Side station.

 Along with the new elevator, MTA crews installed security cameras, upgraded the security system, and made upgrades to mechanical, electrical and communications systems within the elevators at the station.